Proscovia Nalweyiso

-Proscovia Nalweyiso, is a senior Ugandan military officer in the Uganda People's Defence Forces (UPDF).
+Proscovia Nalweyiso is a senior Ugandan military officer in the Uganda People's Defence Forces (UPDF).
 At the rank of lieutenant general, she is the highest ranking female officer, in the Ugandan military.

 Background

 She was born in June 1954, in Mpigi District, in a family with 20 children.
 In 1979, she began work as a schoolteacher and typist in her home area.
-During his period, she became an active member of the Ugandan Democratic Party.
+During this period, she became an active member of the Ugandan Democratic Party.

 Following the 1980 Ugandan national elections and the subsequent formation of the National Resistance Army (NRA), Nalweyiso joined the guerrillas in the bush in 1982.

 Military career

 In 1983 a unit of female NRA fighters was formed and Nalweyiso was appointed as its commandant.
 The following year, the unit was relocated from Luweero District in Central Uganda, to Western Uganda.